 - 2 pieces of paper to make your grocery list.

 - A meal planning calendar.
-Here are several I made that you can print for free.
+Here is my favorite one you can print for free.

 1. Open the current week’s list and browse what’s on sale.